jonathanhogg/i-feel/README.md

 - Click anywhere to bring up the `MoodWheel` radial menu.
 If touch events are available, then the mood wheel will respond to these and will alter its display to better support a finger by pushing the mood names out of the way so that they can be clearly read and selected.
-Firefox *hates* the mood wheel - it may be their implementation of canvas text, I'm not sure.
+- The `background-color` of the canvas container element is used to fade-out the particle display while the mood wheel is active – this is done by drawing an alpha-faded rectangle in this colour over the top of the particles before the mood wheel is drawn.
+Firefox **hates** this and will slow the animation to a ridiculous degree (seconds-per-frame).
+Avoid having a `background-color` on the container if you want this to work in Firefox; see [my own website][jh] for a hacky example of browser-specific CSS for this.
 - Each spot is a `Particle`; a group of these particles is a `Firework`, the behaviour and look of which is controlled by a `FireworkTraits` object - these can be (and are) switched on-the-fly to cause a firework to transition